realInt2k/thanksPayContractsDeployer/README.md

 - The Worker gets some money from salary

-Logs will be named after "nonce", don't need to understand what's nonce, it's basically a number, and you can read say, last 4 largest numbers are the latest test transactions for example.
+Logs will be named after "nonce", don't need to understand what's nonce, it's basically a number, and you can read the latest 4 largest numbers.

 ## Get results for old contracts: